VidAIze/NextJS-Convex-Clerk-Starter-Templete/README.md

 ## Package Installation

+### Using as a Template (via Package)

-You can also install this template as a package using npm or pnpm:
+You can also use this project as a template by installing it as a package:

 ```bash
 # Using pnpm (recommended)